AarsalAM/Candles-Database/readme.txt

+﻿Name: Aarsal Masoodi - 0688474
+First Created: October 13th, 2021

+Last Modified October 15th, 2021

-﻿Created the project as an MVC Web Application.
+Created the project as an MVC Web Application.
 Check marked individual authentication and the usage of HTTPS.
 My theme for the project is "Candles".
 Will start following the example tutorial to build the core of the project as I make my changes.

 Created a git respositary linked to my school github account.
 The repositary is currently on "private".